How To Zero Trijicon ACOG Properly

 Geissele super precision ACOG scope mount

-We highly recommend the Geissele Super Precision ACOG mount (up to 2800 lbs of clamping force) or the LaRue Tactical QD mount.
-They offer built in recoil lugs to prevent shifts during sharp recoil.
+We strongly recommend using either the Geissele Super Precision ACOG mount (providing up to 2800 lbs of clamping force) or the LaRue Tactical QD mount.
+These mounts come with built-in recoil lugs to prevent any shifts during intense recoil.

 Choosing the Correct Zeroing Distance